 The Refugee Support Project came into being in December 2015 when Dundee began to receive and resettle refugees from Syria as part of the Vulnerable Persons Relocation (VPR) Scheme.
 Since then, our project has constantly evolved and grown to meet the changing needs of those who arrive here through the VPR and the Vulnerable Children’s Scheme which assists refugees from the wider region.

-When the first refugee families came to Scotland, we met them at the airport and have supported them ever since, with each family having a named Refugee Support Officer (RSO) working with them.
-We can now see the rewarding results of our work with the first families, they are feeling comfortable in their new surroundings, gaining more and more confidence and independence, and are well-placed to help support new families in settling into life in Dundee.
+When the first Syrian refugee families came to Scotland, we met them at the airport and have continued to support them and new arrivals ever since, with each family having a named Refugee Support Officer (RSO) working with them.
+We can now see the rewarding results of our work with the first families, they are settled in their new surroundings, gaining confidence and independence, are speaking English, getting into employment and are well-placed to help support other new families in settling into life in Dundee.

-Amina regularly organise trips and activities for all of the women who use our services to encourage them to meet new people and learn new skills.
-This takes place in partnership with our Building Bridges project.
+Amina regularly organises activities, events and occasional trips for the women who use our services to encourage them to meet new people and learn new skills.
+This takes place in partnership with our Sabbaya Dundee project.
 We welcome and encourage the newly resettled ladies to join us and take part, and this has been a great way for them to make new friends and feel part of the local community.

-One of the men being supported by our service told us “The way people have treated us here compared to Lebanon is a big difference.
+“The way people have treated us here compared to Lebanon is a big difference.
 People are kind and helpful.
 The services from Amina were excellent and nothing should be improved.
-Safa [an RSO] has helped us to get to know Dundee and all the facilities.”
+Amina has helped us to get to know Dundee and all the facilities.”
+(Newly arrived refugee)